YomnaEisa/RadicalX/Mission1 - Gemini Explorer/README.md

 ```

 Access the Application:
-Open your web browser and navigate to http://localhost:8501 to interact with the Gemini Chat Interface.
+Open your web browser and navigate to http://localhost:8501 to interact with the Gemini Explorer.

 ## Project Structure
 ```bash